RitChan/CS-Innovation-Project-1/README.md

 ### 3 Existing Works
 Until now, there are some achievements all over the world in the area of DNA storage.
 In 1998, researchers of Harvard university first encoded binary code of a picture into DNA.
 This is the first time that DNA was proved to be a storage-medium of non-biological information.
 After that, professor Church(2012) of Harvard university successfully stored 650KB data into DNA, which is thousands of times larger than previous work.
 A year later, European Bioinformatics Institute(EMBL) translate 20 MB data into DNA(2013).
 After that, Yazdi et al.(2015) have created the first DNA-based storage architecture that enables random access of data blocks and rewriting of information stored at arbitrary locations within the blocks.
 Further more, Erlich and Zielinski(2017) use LT code to realize DNA fountain, which enables an efficient DNA storage architecture and its speed is 100 times faster than Church’s method.
 In 2018, W.song et al. came up a method of encoding data into DNA while satisfying the constraints on GC content and run length.
 As DNA gradually recognized as a future storage material, the number of research on DNA storage is increasing.
 Microsoft and University of Washington(Organick, et al.,2016) stored 200MB data into DNA.
 Recently, they even created a fully automated system of DNA storage, but the cost of time and money still can not be reduced.
 On account of the efforts of researchers, the methods of DNA storage are continuously improving.

-In this article, we will talk about the main constraints on DNA storage: run length and GC content.
-Then, the topic will focus on the efficient LT code and DNA fountain.
-At last, the error-correcting code of DNA storage will be discussed.
+In the next part, #2, we will explore two main constraints of DNA encoding, GC-Content constraint and Run-Length constraint and do some experiment on them.
+In #3, a novel encoding strategy named _Luby Transform_ will be introduced and will be further explored in our future implementation.
+The fourth part, #4, is about our future plan on this topic.

 ---

-## # GC-Content and Run-Length Constraint
+## #2 GC-Content and Run-Length Constraint

 ### 1 Method Overview
 Not to make things too complex at the very beginning, it is reasonable to first consider only GC-content and run-length constraints since these two are mentioned and considered by most other studies.